Options for homeschooling while traveling and backpacking. Online school versus making your own curriculum.

-As it turned out, homeschooling was the best way to teach their kids while travelling.
+As it turned out, homeschooling was the best way to teach their kids while traveling.
 It helped that their kids were both self-motivated learners.
-They learned so much history, geography and culture.
+They learned so much history, geography, and culture.
 Developed critical thinking and problem-solving skills.

-Here are few pieces of advice for anyone thinking of homeschooling while travelling:
+Here are a few pieces of advice for anyone thinking of homeschooling while traveling:

 - Check out your school system’s curriculum.
-It’s important to make sure that your kids aren’t falling behind in key areas like math, science, reading and writing.
+It’s important to ensure your kids aren’t falling behind in key areas like math, science, reading, and writing.

 - There are lots of good online resources for homeschooling.
 Perfect when you want to do a bit more formal teaching or work on a project.

 - While it’s easy to find math curriculum online, the kids really enjoyed using workbooks.
-So it’s worth investing in a few math workbooks, especially, if you aren’t confident in your ability to teach basic algebra.
+So it’s worth investing in a few math workbooks, especially, if you aren’t confident in your ability to teach all the math skills.